 All variables for economic and social data for fisheries will be collected in census.
-There is no methodology to choose different types of data collection.
-Data in registers at SwAM are available and used, and excess data needed, like some costs variables, capital values and social variables, will be obtained in two separate census mail-surveys.
-One survey for economic data and one for social data.
-It is mandatory for the fishery to reply.
+Data in registers at SwAM are available and used, and excess data needed, like some costs variables and capital values will be obtained in a census mail-survey to all fishermen with a license.
+Furthermore, social variables will be collected every third year, starting 2018, through a census mail-survey-.
+It is mandatory to reply.
 The survey will be send by letter-mail because it is the simplest and cheapest way.
-No e-mail addresses exist for the complete fishery and collection by phone is too expensive.
+No e-mail addresses exist for the complete fleet and collection by phone is too expensive.
 Data on subsidies is included in the economic survey but also for cross-checking gathered from the databases on the EMFF at the Swedish Board of Agriculture.